has-taiar/has-taiar.github.io/_posts/2014-11-28-how-to-best-handle-aad-access-tokens-in-native-mobile-apps-2.md

   3. [Using Azure SSO tokens for Multiple AAD Resources From Native Mobile Apps](http://www.hasaltaiar.com.au/using-azure-ad-sso-tokens-for-multiple-aad-resources-from-native-mobile-apps/)
   4. [Sharing Azure SSO access tokens across multiple native mobile apps.](http://www.hasaltaiar.com.au/sharing-azure-active-directory-sso-access-tokens-across-multiple-native-mobile-apps/)

 In the <a href="http://www.hasaltaiar.com.au/implementing-azure-active-directory-single-sign-on-in-xamarin-ios-apps/" target="_blank">previous post</a>, we talked about authenticating mobile app users using Azure AD SSO.
 In this post, we explore how to take this login further to persist the access token to interact with Azure AD.
-Let&#8217;s assume that we have a web api app and a mobile app that consumes this web api.
+Let's assume that we have a web api app and a mobile app that consumes this web api.
 In order to secure this interaction between our mobile app and the web api, we could register both apps with Azure AD and let Azure handle the authentication for us.
 Azure AD is well suited for such tasks and it could sync to your on-premise AD too.
 This makes it very suitable for enterprise-like apps.

 ## Securing the Web App